cobobc/milestone_3_cooking_app/README.md

 *   As a First Time user, I want to easily register a Cookbook account - Testing was performed on the registration form to verify that a user can register an account on this app.

 *   As a First Time user, I want to recieve an email that welcomes me and acknowledges that I have created an account - Testing was performed to verify that when a user create an account they recieve a personal email.
+(NOTE: Please see the EmailJS results in the Validation Results section above).

 *   As a First Time user, I want to add a recipe - Testing was performed on the recipe form input fields and the add recipe buttons to ensure a user can create a recipe.